arod1104/arod1104/README.md

 ---

 - #### 🔭 I’m currently working on building my personal website as well as working on other projects that interest me.
-This platform will not only showcase my portfolio of past and upcoming projects (including being able to write in a custom made language I made during my time in college) but also feature my resume, detailing my work experience and skills.

 ---

 - #### 🌱 I’m consistently learning new technologies and best practices in software development to keep my skills sharp and up-to-date.
-Right now, I am learning more about web development as I hope to launch my personal portfolio website using core technologies such as Next.js and Tailwind CSS.
-I also plan on creating a full stack web app utilizing back-end technologies such as Go, Python and AWS for a service I have in mind.
+Right now, I am currently working on a personal website while also looking into creating full stack web app that utlizing natural language processing (NLP), data science and generative AI.

 ---

 - #### 👯 I’m looking to collaborate on open source projects of my interest and innovative tech ideas that aim to solve real-world problems.
-I am a big fan of video games, and contributing to open source emulators has been a goal of mine.
+I am a big fan of video games, and contributing to open source emulators has been a goal of mine as well as other open source software we take for granted.

 ---